john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 * [money.stackexchange](https://money.stackexchange.com/)
 * [Retirment Calculator - 1](https://www.nerdwallet.com/investing/retirement-calculator)
 * How much do you *need* to invest?
-* How much are you allowed to invest (in tax-deferred retirement accounts)?
+* How much are you allowed to invest (in tax-deferred retirement accounts)